Top 9 Beard Grooming Tips

 Since I was 16 and my first whiskers started sprouting up, I’ve been faithfully using Lather & Wood from Amazon.com.
 My father was, indeed, a wise man, and to this day I appreciate the value of aftershave.
 However, grooming a beard properly requires more than just aftershave.

 I’m no longer 16, and I’ve been shaving quite a while.
-Over the years, I’ve picked up a few tricks of my own about the art of shaving that I’d like to share with you.
+Over the years, I’ve picked up a few tricks of my own beard grooming tips and the overall art of shaving that I’d like to share with you.
 So, without further ado, here are my top 9 beard grooming tips–the tricks of the trade, so to speak.

 #1: Use the Proper